 Walworth is a tiny town located in the state of New York.
 With a population of 917 people and just one neighborhood, Walworth is the 777th largest community in New York.
-Walworth has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.
+Walworth has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.

 Walworth is a decidedly white-collar town, with fully 86.60% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Walworth is a town of professionals, sales and office workers, and service providers.
 There are especially a lot of people living in Walworth who work in office and administrative support (17.45%), healthcare (15.32%), and sales jobs (10.64%).